census-instrumentation/opencensus-website/content/quickstart/cpp/metrics.md

 ## Enable metrics

-To enable tracing, we'll need to use the OpenCensus C++ library.
+To enable metrics, we'll need to use the OpenCensus C++ library.

 The library requires the [Bazel build system](https://bazel.build/)